 Plan for your safety

 If you think someone is monitoring your computer or phone, they probably are.
 Be careful.
 You may want to keep using your main/home computer or phone for regular, everyday activities, like looking up the weather.
-Use a safer computer or phone to research an escape plan, look for new jobs or apartments, bus tickets, as well as research or ask for help.
+Use a safer computer or phone to research an escape plan, look for new jobs or apartments, bus tickets, as well as research or to ask for help.

 Email and text messaging are not safe